 When most students begin university they often don’t know anyone else in the same course, or at least not in their tutorial group.
 Parents can play an important role in encouraging students to start up conversations with others in their course, encouraging them to get involved in university social clubs and mentoring programs.

-Parents need to prepare for the transition to university by managing their own expectations about what marks the should be getting or what courses they should be studying.
+Parents need to prepare for the transition to university by managing their own expectations about what marks the student should be getting or what courses they should be studying.
 They should step back and encourage and facilitate their child to make their own decisions and to get external assistance if needed.

 Transitions to university are difficult for most, but stress should be temporary.
-If your child has or had difficulties coping with year 12, it’s important to seek help to prepare them for the challenges of before they begin.
+If your child has anxiety or had difficulties coping with year 12, it’s important to seek help to prepare them for the challenges of university before they begin.